lar1nd/lar1evd/README.md

 ### The 3D view

-You can use the scroll wheel to zoom in and out, the left-click to rotate the view, and the scroll wheel button (press down and hold) to pan the view (change the center of where the camera is pointed).
+You can use the scroll wheel to zoom in and out, the left-click to rotate the view, and the scroll wheel button (MOUSE3, press down and hold) to pan the view (change the center of where the camera is pointed).

 [root]:http://root.cern.ch